perrychapman/DocSmith/README.md

 - **AnythingLLM API Security**: API keys and URLs are stored securely and never exposed to the frontend.
 All requests are authenticated.
 - **Frontend Browser Safety**: No direct file system access from the browser.
 All uploads and downloads are routed through secure backend endpoints.

-For a full security review, see the technical documentation or contact the maintainers.
+For a full security review, see [SECURITY-REVIEW.md](./SECURITY-REVIEW.md) or contact the maintainers.

 ## Testing
 - **Backend**: HTTP tests in `backend/tests.http`